pedroelbanquero/nos-carmichael-spell/README.md

 All semiprimes who have the same proportion n - sum factors in n^2 are really more easy to calculate a private key to decrypt a message.

 Many keys are vulnerable with just one operation to solve the cypher message, and some operations more to factorize the number.
-Just some seconds to get keys of 512, 1024 or 2048 bits vulnerables to NOS CARMICHAEL BYPASS
+Just some seconds to get keys of 512, 1024 or 2048 bits vulnerables to NOS CARMICHAEL SPELL

 # Author